EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control: Model

 \subsection{Replacement-Based Restricted Mobility Model}

-When a user is affected by a mobility restriction policy, their mobility behavior is influenced accordingly.
+When a user is affected by a mobility restriction policy, the mobility behavior is influenced accordingly.
 For example, a user frequents a shopping mall every weekend.
-On a particular day, the mall is locked because of the epidemic, then their future trajectory will not cover it.
-Individuals react differently to different restriction policies, and essentially it is a replacement.
-The affected trajectory is replaced by an unaffected one, which we refer to as the trajectory replacement model.
-In this section, we elaborate on the replacement methodology for each restriction policy implemented in our system.
+The mall is locked on a particular day, and the user's future trajectory will not cover it.
+The affected trajectory is replaced by an unaffected trajectory, which is referred to as the trajectory replacement strategy.
+Here, the replacement methodology is elaborated for each restriction policy.